-Given that SARS-CoV-2 (the specific coronavirus that causes the disease COVID-19) has infected over 14 million people worldwide and claimed over 600,000 lives, the hope placed in a vaccine can’t be overstated.
+Given that SARS-CoV-2 (the specific coronavirus that causes the disease COVID-19) has infected over 50 million people worldwide and claimed over 1.25 million lives, the hope placed in a vaccine can’t be overstated.
 However, doctors warn that the question of when a Food and Drug Administration-approved version will be ready for public consumption remains unclear.

 Developing sound vaccines—like the ones we use to guard against HPV, measles, the flu, and more—is a marathon, not a sprint.
 Below, Dr. Rothman and Bryce Chackerian, PhD, a vaccine researcher at the University of New Mexico’s Comprehensive Cancer Center (who’s personally working on a COVID-19 vaccine) share everything they know about a viable timeline for the widespread use of a COVID-19 vaccine.